Responding To A Small Claims Complaint

 Appear at mediation or your trial

-If you are the “defendant” (the person being sued) in a small claims case , you do not need to file anything with the court if you have been served with a Small Claims Affidavit of Complaint.
-You simply need to attend your small claims court date to defend yourself.
-The date and time of the mediation or hearing should be stated on the complaint you received.
+If you are the “defendant” (the person being sued) in a small claims case , you do not need to file anything with the court.
+Once you have been served with a Small Claims Affidavit of Complaint, you simply need to attend your small claims court date to defend yourself.
+If the Court requires you to attend mediation before trial, your mediation date should be on the complaint you receive.
+If mediation is not required, there should be a court date on the Complaint.
+Showing up on that date and time ready to defend yourself is all you are required to do.
 For more information, click to visit Going to Small Claims Court.

 FYI!
 If your small claims case is in the Henderson Justice Court, you will be required to mediate your case on the same date set for your small claims hearing.
 Click to visit Mediating a Small Claims Dispute for more information.
 In Las Vegas, mediation is not mandatory, but a mediator will be available the day of your trial if you decide to mediate.

-If you fail to attend the scheduled small claims mediation or hearing, the judge could enter a money judgment against you for whatever amount the plaintiff is requesting in the complaint.
-The plaintiff could then try to collect that judgment by, for example, garnishing your wages or taking the money from your bank account.
+If you don't attend the scheduled small claims mediation or hearing, the judge may enter a money judgment against you for the amount the plaintiff is requesting in the complaint.
+The plaintiff then has the ability to try and collect that money.
+For example, the plaintiff could file paperwork that results in the plaintiff garnishing your wages or taking money from your bank account.
 For more information, click to visit Setting Aside a Small Claims Default Judgment and Collecting a Small Claims Judgment or Contesting Collection.

 FYI!
 If you believe the plaintiff owes you money, you can file a “counterclaim” (a complaint for money against the person suing you).
 You will file your counterclaim in the same case, and it will be heard at the same time as plaintiff’s claim against you.
 For more information, click to read Suing the Person Who Is Suing you in Small Claims.